dtcc-platform/dtcc-builder/README.md

     ./dtcc-uninstall
     ./dtcc-uninstall.bat

-in Linux and Windows respectivelly.
+in Linux/MacOS and Windows respectivelly.

 Note that the source tree is automatically shared into the Docker container.
 It is recommended that you edit the sources, run git commands, and visualize data *outside* of the Docker container (on your native operating system), while building and running the code *inside* the Docker container.

 ### Downloading data

-To download demo data, first make sure you have [Git LFS](https://git-lfs.github.com/) installed.
-Then enter the `data` directory and issue the following command:
+To download demo data, there is an open demo dataset (public) and one available only for development/research purposes.
+Enter the `data` directory and issue the following command:

-    ./dtcc-download-demo-data
+    ./dtcc-download-demo-data-public

 For the typical new user, this should be done inside the container.
-If using Windows, choose HTTPS instead of SSH when asked.
-If downloading goes as planned, you will be asked for your credentials twice.
+Obtaining the public dataset requires no credentials.

+For accesing the private demo datasets you will need a set of credentials supplied by the development team.
+Contact us for more info.

 ### Building and installation